 Quizzes are usually designed to test more basic thinking skills.
 But these skills and the relatively elementary knowledge that goes with them, are essential for any discipline.
 They are also essential for critical thinking, and higher-level thinking in general.
 We cannot just leap to the higher levels of thinking without knowing the basics.
 Quizzes themselves are not incompatible with critical thinking.
 In fact, they could be used to test higher-level cognitive skills too, and some of the quiz questions for the exam will be designed to engage the student's higher-level cognitive skills.
+There are also survey questions asked.
+Both quizzes and surveys are asked using Google forms, during class time.

 Class participation is something that is difficult to standardise.
 It is also limited by time constraints.
 Given the time factor, it is usually easier to give factual information than to engage in a discussion which involves critical thinking skills.
 But whenever possible, you should try to apply your critical thinking skills during class, especially when you are called upon to comment.
-The criteria used for class participation should apply here, except that a comment which shows some evidence of critical thinking will be rewarded more than another which displays lower-level cognitive skills, although students should not neglect the latter if they are necessary; for example, in asking for clarifications about a concept, etc.
+The criteria used for class participation should apply here, except that a comment which shows some evidence of critical thinking will be rewarded more than another which displays lower-level cognitive skills, although students should not neglect the latter if they are necessary; for example, in asking for clarifications about a concept, etc. (For the 2018-19 academic year, there is a convergence of this section with section 1 (quizzes and surveys) above, as the participation may involve the submission of e-forms and may not therefore be oral).

 Critical thinking is an important requirement in your essays.
 The questions for your essay usually require some ability in the higher thinking skills.
 During the preparation, writing up and revision of the final draft, you have to ensure that critical thinking is not neglected or submerged.
 After you have completed the draft of your essay, it is best that you systematically go through it to ensure that your essay is well written and your critical thinking skills are evident, and that you are not merely recounting facts or regurgitating other people's opinions.